driebit/mod_autotrans/README.md

 For Microsoft Cognitive Text Translation Services:

  * `mod_autotrans.microsoft_api_secret` One of the API keys from the Translation Services.
-   Currently this module uses the generic endpoint, so no endpoint needs to be configured.
+   Currently this module uses the generic endpoint, so no project endpoint needs to be configured.

 For Google Translator:

- * *TBD*
+ * `mod_autotrans.google_api_secret` The API Key from the Credentials page on your Google Cloud console at https://console.cloud.google.com/ The Key must have access to the Cloud Translation API

 Notes
 -----